kevinzhuang01/srp_2025/_profiles/adityamittal.md

 topical_areas: Applied Computer Science; Applied Mathematics; Computer Science; Other Computer and Information Sciences; Performance Evaluation and Benchmarking; Statistics and Probability; Visualization and Human-Computer Systems
+motivation: 'My undergraduate research with Dr. Norman Matloff has been challenging yet rewarding.
+It has taught me to approach problems systematically: read prior work, identify gaps, and build end-to-end projects.
+This process has also included many setbacks; for example, reviewers recently rejected our towerDebias submission citing unclear motivation.
+To revise the paper, I am reframing our motivation around established fairness notions and making broader connections to legal requirements we had not previously considered.
+This iterative process has been a valuable learning experience, allowing me to apply coursework to practical efforts and connect math concepts to real world implications.
+We plan to resubmit soon with a clearer motivation and fairness framing.
+These experiences motivated me to pursue graduate study at UCI and explore new research areas with the goal of applying to a PhD program.
+The Sustainable Research Pathways program provides a unique opportunity to build on my current experience and explore new areas of research.
+I aim to achieve three main goals: (1) to develop a focused research goal that I can carry into my PhD applications & studies; (2) to gain mentorship and expand my academic network, finding potential advisors; (3) clearer guidance on graduate fellowships and how to position my work more clearly.
+I want exposure to new ideas and academic environments and to learn proper research methods that will allow me to tackle more advanced projects.
+  I am very interested in socially aware machine-learning applications with a focus on algorithmic fairness, and I am also open to exploring entirely new directions in artificial intelligence research that may be of interest.
+I hope the NAIRR projects will help clarify my future research directions, and that the summer project will also produce some publishable results!
+Thank you for considering my application.'
 image: "/assets/images/pictures/aditya_mittal.jpg"
 ---